Over the Edge

 Combine the thought-provoking aspects of science with the experiential pleasures of a summer festival at Santa Fe Institute’s InterPlanetary Festival (June 7-8).
 Ozomatli, one of the most exciting, captivating and flat-out fun live shows touring opens the festivities at the Railyard Plaza (June 7) for a free show.

-And don’t forget the world-renown Santa Fe Opera opens with Candide (June 29) and Madame Butterfly (June 30).
+And don’t forget the world-renowned Santa Fe Opera opens with Candide (June 29) and Madame Butterfly (June 30).
 Book your tickets (and rooms at La Fonda!) now.

 Film & Performance